cptwunderlich/adventofcode2020/README.md

 That worked and was short and sweet, but sure enough, the second part required a Set.
 So now my solution contains both approaches, but I don't want to rewrite part 1.

+## Day 7

+I hated the parsing.
+This was 90% parsing.
+Debugging parsec is no fun.
+But yeah, there it is.